GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-23-05-rag-spring-ai.md

 I tried to include here only the pieces of code that I find more interesting for demo purposes, but I really encourage you to visit the repository linked at the end of the article to see the full code and experiment a little.

-The [repository](https://github.com/GaetanoPiazzolla/smart-document-assistant) is open to pull requests, if you want to:
+The [repository](https://github.com/GaetanoPiazzolla/smart-document-assistant) is open to pull requests if you want to:

 - Fix UI/UX issues in the React application
 - Use WebFlux to handle the chat response instead of blocking calls